-From the inlet thru hull to flush module and from flush module to pump module inlet use supplied clear 3/4 (19mm) spiral suction rated hose.
+From the inlet thru hull to the boost pump module and from the boost pump module to pump module inlet use supplied clear 3/4 (19mm) spiral suction rated hose.

 The outlet of the filter assembly on the main module to the Clark pump assembly is under pressure.
 Use the supplied braided clear vinyl hose rated to 150 PSI (11 bar).

 From Clark pump brine discharge connector use supplied 5/8 (15.9mm) clear braided vinyl hose.